 foo in its name.

 cargo test runs additional checks as well.
-For example, it will compile any
+It will compile any examples

-documentation.
-Please see the testing guide in the Rust
+Please see the testing guide in the Rust documentation for a general

 view of writing and organizing tests.
 See Cargo Targets: Tests to learn more